lumusitech/backend-nest-reports-guides/README.md

 4. Structure & Alignment: Mastering document structure and precise content alignment.

 5. Prisma Data Integration: Seamlessly passing data from Prisma to your reports.

 ---

+Fourth section.
+We'll learn how to generate various charts and embed them into our reports.
+We'll also work with SVGs, treating them just like any other image.

+Specifically, we'll cover:

+1. Chart.js: Generating charts using this library.

+2. Prisma Count Queries: Efficiently fetching data for our charts with count queries.

+3. Chart Types:
+   1. Doughnut charts

+   2. Line charts

+   3. Bar charts

+4. Custom Placement: Positioning charts precisely within the report.

+5. Parameterization: Making charts reusable and dynamic with custom parameters.

+---